Danger Room Tactics: Dr. Strange and Wong (Updated June 2025)

 If you want to lean into the fighting side of the Defenders, while still using Dr. Strange, Namor and Immortal Hulk are excellent options.

 One of Namor’s biggest weaknesses is just occasionally getting spiked and dazed or ko’d.
 Dr. Strange can help shore up Namor’s defenses.
-Dr. Strange’s leadership also allows either of Namor’s attacks to target your enemy where they are weakest.
-Hex is a nice bonus, making your follow up attack(s) just a little more effective.
+Dr. Strange’s leadership also allows either of Namor’s attacks to inflict Hex, making his follow up attack(s) just a little more effective.

-This leaves us with a significant issue in roster building: if we start with Dr. Strange and a five or more threat model, we’re likely looking at a pretty tall list.
-But, I have good news!
+This leaves a significant issue in roster building: starting with Dr. Strange and a five or more threat model, is likely going to be a pretty tall list.
+But, there is good news!
 Defenders have a great low end.
 Wong is two threat, and while he doubles up on Dr. Strange’s healing, he is also great to plop on a rear point to score objectives and remove conditions from allies.

 The three threats in the Defenders roster are phenomenal.
 Luke Cage, Chosen of Bast, and Hawkeye are some of the best three threat models in the game for entirely different roles and fill out a roster very nicely.
 Iron Fist, Valkyrie, and Magick also deserve honorable mentions as cheap models that can add some ability to punch up, and with the support of Dr. Strange, might actually stick around long enough to do damage.